mulekick/megadownload/README.md

    - cd megadownload
    - npm install

-*One major limitation of this utility is that downloaded files are given random names.
+*One major limitation of this program is that **_downloaded files are given random names_**.
 Once downloads are completed, navigate your history to see which media you've viewed, then copy/paste media titles to the downloaded files.
 Use durations to match downloaded files with viewed media.*

 ## how to use